edgedb/edgedb/docs/intro/quickstart/modeling.rst

 .. edb:split-section::

-  The flashcards application has a simple data model, but it's interesting enough to get a taste of many of the features of the |Gel| schema language.
-You have a ``Card`` type that describes a single flashcard, which for now contains two required string properties: ``front`` and ``back``.
-Each ``Card`` belongs to a ``Deck``, and there is an explicit ordering to the cards in a given deck.
+  The flashcards application has a simple data model, but it's interesting enough to utilize many unique features of the |Gel| schema language.

-  Looking at the mock data, you can see this structure in the JSON.
+  Looking at the mock data in our example JSON file ``./deck-edgeql.json``, you can see this structure in the JSON.
+There is a ``Card`` type that describes a single flashcard, which contains two required string properties: ``front`` and ``back``.
+Each ``Deck`` object has a link to zero or more ``Card`` objects in an array.

   .. code-block:: typescript